 Best attractions of Flores Island

-Flores Island, located in the eastern Indonesian Archipelago, is most well-known for Komodo National Park, a UNESCO World Heritage site where you can meet the worldwide known Komodo Dragons.
-After I visited the beautiful islands of Komodo N.P. with its stunning sea plenty of tropical fish, I decided to explore Flores island.
+Flores Island, located in the eastern Indonesian Archipelago, is most well-known for Komodo National Park, a UNESCO World Heritage site where you can meet the worldwide known Komodo giant lizards.
+After I visited the beautiful islands of Komodo N.P. with its stunning sea and plenty of tropical fish, I decided to explore Flores island.

-I rented a car with a driver through a local tourist agency in Labuan Bajo (the base for all the activities in the Komodo National Park) and I went through extraordinary landscapes, mist-covered mountain and tropical jungle, rice terraces, local markets, traditional villages with amazing people and dormant volcanoes.
+I rented a car with a driver through a local tourist agency in Labuan Bajo (the base for all the activities in the Komodo National Park), and I went through extraordinary landscapes, mist-covered mountains and tropical jungle, rice terraces, local markets, traditional villages with amazing people and dormant volcanoes.

 1° day: Labuan Bajo – Denge Village – Wae Rebo Village

-Starting from Labuan Bajo, driving south and stopping by to take some pics every now and then throughout the amazing landscape and small villages, we reach after 5 hours the village of Denge.
+Starting from Labuan Bajo, driving south and stopping by to take some pics now and then throughout the fantastic landscape and small villages, we reach after 5 hours the village of Denge.
 It’s the starting point of the hiking to reach Wae Rebo village.

-Wae Rebo village is located at 1100 meters above the sea level and the only remaining authentic character of Manggaraian traditional house throughout West Flores.
-Between two mountains, what makes it unique is 7 traditional houses made from wood, all with a rope-bundle construction 8 meters high and contained 5 floors with a conic shape.
+Wae Rebo village is located at 1100 meters above sea level and the only remaining authentic character of Manggaraian traditional houses throughout West Flores.
+Between two mountains, what makes it unique is 7 traditional houses made from wood, all with a rope-bundle construction, 8 meters high, 5 floors, and a conic shape.

 Each of them hosts more than one family.
-The trekking through the dense forest is a bit challenging in some points and it takes 1.30 to 2 hrs.
+Trekking through the dense forest is a bit challenging at some points, and it takes 1.30 to 2 hrs.

-After the welcoming meeting with the chief of the village, I have a stroll around the village until I reach a hill with a wonderful view on Wae Rebo, then I have a dinner and my night rest in a traditional house with other 20 tourists (entrance in Wae Rebo Village 225.000 IDR x night- all included).
+After the welcoming meeting with the chief of the village, I have a stroll around the area until I reach a hill with a beautiful view of Wae Rebo.
+Later I have dinner and my night rest in a traditional house with other 20 tourists (entrance in Wae Rebo Village 225.000 IDR x night- all included).

 2° day: Wae Rebo – Ruteng

-After breakfast, we descent from the village to Denge where we go on with our trip.
+After breakfast, we descend from the village to Denge where we go on our trip.
 We stop at Cancar village viewpoint to see the Spider web Rice Field.

-After climbing the 100 mt. high hill and enjoyed the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.
+After climbing the 100 mt–high hill and enjoying the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.

-Located 4 km from Ruteng, Pu’u is one of the most popular places to see the traditional compang, a round stone platform surrounded by a circle of stones and traditional houses.
-Mu last stop is at the colorful local market with its many stalls selling fruit, vegetables and any kind of food.
+Located 4 km from Ruteng, Pu’u is one of the most popular places to see the traditional compang, a round stone altar surrounded by a circle of stones and traditional houses.
+My last stop is at the colourful local market with its many stalls selling fruit, vegetables and any food.

 3°day: Ruteng – Bajawa